davidje13/tty-typesetter/README.md

 Terminals have a variety of capabilities when it comes to rendering zero-width (such as combining) and wide characters (such as Emoji or CJK characters).
-Often this doesn't matter - the content will be layed out by the terminal in a (usually) nice way and the application does not need to worry about it, but it can become problematic in a few cases:
+Often this doesn't matter — the content will be laid out by the terminal in a (usually) nice way and the application does not need to worry about it, but it can become problematic in a few cases: